TestardR/CyberSecurity-UnderstandingHTTPS/HTTPS.md

-# What really is HTTPS ?
+# How HTTPS really protects data ?

 This article was done using my notes from a brilliant speech, recently made by Ross Bagurdes in 2018.